2018-03-31

 I think that holding someone liable for selling fossil fuels, when you yourself not only permit them to do so but tax them for doing so, and you personally use their products, is implausible.
 The idea of suing them for disinformation is possible, but, meh.
 It turns out that part of this was decided some time ago; American Electric Power Co. v.
 Connecticut says the [Supreme] Court, in an 8–0 decision, held that corporations cannot be sued for greenhouse gas emissions (GHGs) under federal common law, primarily because the Clean Air Act (CAA) delegates the management of carbon dioxide and other GHG emissions to the Environmental Protection Agency (EPA).
 Aha!
 But perhaps the Clean Air Act only regulates the companies that burn fossil-fuels, not the companies that sell them.
 That, too, sounds unlikely.

 But the fun bit is the "tutorial".
 It appears that the judge has asked the various participants to come prepared to answer some questions.
 Some of them are quite science-y and very easy and probably both sides will be able to answer with a straight face, such as "What is the molecular difference by which CO2 absorbs infrared radiation but oxygen and nitrogen do not?"
 (Andrew Dessler's answer to this is weak).
 Some are rather weird and I can't really understand why they are being asked, such as "Does CO2 in the atmosphere reflect any sunlight back into space such that the reflected sunlight never penetrates the atmosphere in the first place?".
 Point 5 is also odd, and appears to be global warming is not from waste heat.
 But, maybe he's trying to get them to do sufficiently quantitative calculations to show that, which would require them to actually agree on the radiative forcing from CO2.
 Aha!
 Perhaps it is a trap.
 It will be interesting to see the outcome; I suspect the main thing to ensure will be that the discussion doesn't get bogged down.
 This has echoes of U.S. fossil fuel groups pull out of climate change court case, which provided the glorious "But discord arose among them after a judge ordered them to submit a joint filing stating their views on climate science".
 In this instance, “The court is forcing these companies to go on the record about their understanding of climate science, which they have desperately tried to avoid doing,” said Marco Simmons.
-And he may well be right.
+And he may well be right (update: written in 2024/09 but it became clear much much earlier: he was wrong.
+The EFFCs simply agreed with the IPCC on the basics; or, explicitly in their own words).

 Refs